 - Show initiative and take personal responsibility.
 Businesses want employees who are curious, show initiative, and are self-reliant problem solvers.
-In this course, you are responsible for utilizing Blackboard and following the syllabus to ensure you stay current with assignments.
+In this course, you are responsible for utilizing Canvas and following the syllabus to ensure you stay current with assignments.
 We jump around in the book, so you need to stay on top of the schedule.
 What would happen in the workplace if you lacked responsibility and missed deadlines?
-When in doubt, please reach out, but it's far better to reach out with a question about the material that you may need help understanding, than to reach out with a basic question you could have answered if you'd taken the initiative to look at Blackboard or the syllabus. - Take what you do seriously, but don't take yourself too seriously.
+When in doubt, please reach out, but it's far better to reach out with a question about the material that you may need help understanding, than to reach out with a basic question you could have answered if you'd taken the initiative to look at Canvas or the syllabus. - Take what you do seriously, but don't take yourself too seriously.
 To do well in the long-term in your career and in life, you must find balance.
 Work hard, play hard, spend time with your loved ones, and mind your health.

 Attendance: The Business Department has developed general expectations for attendance because we know regular attendance at each class session is important.
 You are responsible for getting the notes from class from another student if you miss a session.
 Be sure not to miss any classes during the first two weeks, and not miss more than two total classes for the semester.
-(Attending for only half a class is the same as missing half a class, and will count as 0.5 toward the limit of missing no more than two classes.)
 My intention is to meet students' learning objectives and not "police" attendance; therefore, no distinction will be made between "excused" and "unexcused" absences.
-Please track your attendance as exceeding the maximum number of absences will result in being dropped from the class.